Devils Hole pupfish: Population trends

 Population counts were suspended in 2020 due to the COVID-19 pandemic; however, egg collection for ex situ cultivation continued.
 Observers noted encouraging signs of population growth, and during the next count in April 2022, 175 pupfish were observed.
 The population has continued to grow, with 263 observed pupfish in September 2022.
 In spring 2024 the population was 191 individuals, the highest springtime count in 25 years.
 Increased nutrients for algae growth, swept into Devils Hole by runoff from Hurricane Hilary in 2023, may have contributed to the pupfish's proliferation.

-In spring 2025, the population suddenly declined to only 38 individuals due to two earthquakes (December 2024 and February 2025), prompting the introduction, for the first time, of 19 captive-bred fish.
-Substantial swings in population size are considered not untypical for species in the genus.
+In spring 2025, the population suddenly declined to only 20 individuals due to two earthquakes (December 2024 and February 2025), prompting the introduction, for the first time, of 19 captive-bred fish resulting in the reported spring count of 38 fish.
+Substantial swings in population size are considered not untypical for species in the genus, and the National Park service reported in April that the breeding season was "showing encouraging results," with the species being "on the road to recovery."

+After a spring 2026 count, biologists from the U.S. Fish and Wildlife Service reported that the population had increased to 77 individuals.
+Since the scientists had not taken genetic samples from the captive-bred fish introduced the previous year, it is impossible to tell how much of this population increase can be attributed to them.
+However, a geneticist working with the fish said they likely outcompeted the wild fish in mating and that their introduction will essentially "reduce the genetic diversity in the wild by about half," potentially affecting the species' ability to withstand future threats.